drstearns/tutorials/src/es6/index.md

 Here we used `()` because our lambda function required no parameters, and we used `{}` because we don't want to just return the result of an expression.
 Instead, we want to perform an action: writing a message to the console.
 If you want to perform actions, use `{}` around the function body.
 If you just want to return the result of an expression, omit the `{}`.

 Besides a simpler and more-compact syntax, lambda functions also treat the `this` keyword differently.
-By default, when a function passed to another function is called, the `this` keyword is actually bound to the global object, not to any object instance to which that function might be attached.
-In the case of JavaScript running in the web browser, the global object is the `window` object.
-So any expression involving `this` will actually be referring to the global `window` object, _even if the function being invoked is a method of an object_.
-For example, this code won't work like you'd expect it to:
+This is best explained with an example.
+By default, when an event listener function is invoked by the browser, the `this` keyword is bound to the _HTML Element_ that raised the event, not the object instance the event listener function might be attached to as a method.
+For example, this code won't work like you'd expect:

 ```javascript
 class Point {